Make this Feather Boa Halloween Wreath in minutes, for under $10, using Dollar Tree supplies!

 Feather Boa Halloween Wreath Materials

 - 4 Dollar Tree Feather Boas OR One 2-color Feather Boa

 1: The feather boas I got have strings at each end, so to start, I simply tied the string tightly to the wreath form.

 2: Wrap the feather boa snuggly around the wreath form, but not too close together.

-4: Once you reach the end of the final boa and after you have tied it to the wreath form, apply hot glue to it and stick it to the wreath form.
+4: For added strength, once you reach the end of the final boa and after you have tied it to the wreath form, apply hot glue to the string to stick it to the wreath form.

 5: Cut 18 inches of black ribbon.

-6: Loop it around the top of the wreath and glue the two ends together.
+6: Loop the ribbon around the top of the wreath and glue (or tie) the two ends together.

-7: Apply hot glue to your Halloween accent piece and stick it to your wreath where you like.
-My spider was the perfect size for the center of the wreath, so I put glue on all eight legs and stuck it to the wreath.
+7: Apply hot glue to your Halloween accent piece and stick it to your wreath where you’d like.
+My spider was the perfect size for the center of the wreath, so I applied glue to all eight legs and stuck them to the wreath.